jpco/tinsh/README.md

     more robust than just forgetting about the job after the fact
  - builtins aren't right. those things need to be rejiggered to support redirection before flow control can happen.
- - string manipulation will need to come at some point soon
+ - string manipulation will need to come at some point...
+ - move subshelling to after job formationn
  - subtleties
      - masking is not quite right; interactions of ', ", \\
         - and newline! interaction of ' and newline!